1) Elgin Baylor (’71-’72 Lakers)

 9) Neemias Queeta (’23-’24 Celtics)

-Superstars like Pau Gasol, Hakeem Olajuwon, and Nikola Jokic have set all kinds of superlatives for international players in the NBA, but here’s three of which you may not be aware.
-It starts with Hansen, who was born in Denmark, raised in Canada, drafted by the Bulls in 1976, then made his NBA debut with the SuperSonics in 1978.
+Four players who made history for their respective countries, while watching the playoffs from the sidelines in street clothes.
+Hansen was born in Denmark, raised in Canada, and made his NBA debut with the SuperSonics in 1978.
 Signed to fill in backup center minutes after a Tom LeGarde knee injury, Hansen became the first Danish born player in NBA history.
 Even though he was left off the playoff roster, he also subsequently became the first Danish born player and first player with Canadian citizenship to win an NBA title.
 Two decades later, Gaze became the first Australian with no NCAA basketball experience to win a title.
-He did so with the ’98-’99 Spurs, appearing in 19 regular seasons but no playoff matchups.
+He did so with the ’98-’99 Spurs, appearing in 19 regular season games but no playoff matchups.
 At age 33, Gaze was already considered the greatest player in Australian basketball history at that point and returned to his native country to finish out his career.
 The Spurs again were again international history makers in 2003, when Bateer became the first Chinese born player with a championship.
-Acquired via trade during the 2002 preseason, Bateer appeared in 12 games for just 46 total minutes, racking up nine points, 12 rebounds, and 14 personal fouls.
+Acquired via trade before the season, Bateer appeared in 12 games for 46 total minutes, racking up nine points, 12 rebounds, and 14 personal fouls.
 He signed with the Raptors in the subsequent offseason and received his championship ring that December, when Toronto played a road game in San Antonio.
 Finally, there’s Queeta, the first Portuguese player in NBA history and the first Portuguese champion in just his fifth season.

 10) Scot Pollard (’07-’08 Celtics)

-The ’01-’02 are one of the greatest and most tragic teams in NBA history to not reach the Finals.
-Only two members of the roster who battled valiantly against the Lakers (and refs) in the 2002 Conference Finals would go to win titles later in their career.
+Of the 11 members of the ’01-’02 Kings who played in the heartbreaking and controversial 2002 Conference Finals loss to the Lakers, only two would go on to win titles later in their career.
 One was Peja Stojakovic in 2011 with the Mavericks and the other was Pollard with the Celtics in 2008.
-But that latter example comes with an asterisk, as Pollard was sidelined for the 2008 postseason due to an ankle injury that required surgery.
-A career role player who came off the bench for most of his NBA tenure, Pollard was nonetheless a memorable fan favorite for his high energy, quirky personality, and unique hair styles.
-He logged minor minutes off the bench for the Cavaliers in their 2007 Finals loss, then signed with the Celtics that summer, serving as an emergency center behind Kendrick Perkins, Glenn Davis, and Leon Powe.
-He was on hand for the season opener in ’08-’09 to receive his championship ring and attempted numerous comebacks, but never played another NBA game.
+But that latter example comes with an asterisk, as Pollard was sidelined for the 2008 postseason following ankle surgery.
+A career role player who mostly came off the bench, Pollard was nonetheless a memorable fan favorite for his high energy, quirky personality, and unique hair styles.
+He logged minor minutes for the Cavaliers in their 2007 Finals loss, then signed with the Celtics that summer, serving as an emergency center.
+Pollard was on hand for the season opener in ’08-’09 to receive his championship ring and attempted numerous subsequent comebacks, but never played in another NBA game.

 11) Jamaal Wilkes (’84-’85 Lakers)

 A steady presence as the starting small forward for the Lakers in the first half of the “Showtime” dynasty, Wilkes started to lose his grip on the position late in the ’83-’84 season.
 A mysterious gastrointestinal virus caused Wilkes to struggle in the 1984 playoffs, leading to rising star James Worthy replacing him in the starting lineup.
 The Lakers attempted playing both Wilkes and Worthy as the starting forwards in ’84-’85, but quickly shifted Wilkes back to the bench.
 He was just starting to thrive in that sixth man role when an on-court collision that January left Wilkes with torn ligaments in his knee.
 He watched the Lakers’ 1985 title run from the sideline, was waived by the team in the subsequent offseason, and then suited up briefly for the Clippers before retiring.
-It was a third championship for Wilkes with the Lakers, adding to his 1975 NBA championship with the Warriors and his two NCAA Tournament titles with UCLA.
+It was a third championship for Wilkes with the Lakers, adding to his 1975 NBA championship with the Warriors.

 12) Chris Boucher (’17-’18 Warriors)

-Having signed an un-drafted, two-way free agent contract with the Warriors in 2017, Boucher spent almost his entire rookie season with their D-League Santa Cruz affiliate.
-He did get a call-up for one game in mid March, logging one minute of playing time in a win over the Lakers, which four Warriors starters missed due to injury or scheduled rest.
-His NBA stat line for ’17-’18 thus reads as one total rebound and one missed field goal but Boucher was awarded a championship ring all the same at the end, when the Warriors swept the Cavaliers in the NBA Finals as he watched from home.
-Boucher signed a standard free agency contract with the Raptors that summer and made all kinds of history when they won the 2019 title.
+Boucher’s final stat line in his rookie season with the Warriors: one rebound, one missed field goal, and one championship.
+An un-drafted free agent, Boucher spent the entire season with the D-League Santa Cruz affiliate, save for one game that March in which four Warriors starters were sidelined due to injury or scheduled rest.
+Boucher got the call up and play just one minute total in a win over the Lakers.
+After watching the Warriors NBA Finals win at home, Boucher signed with the Raptors that summer and made his postseason debut during their 2019 title run.
 Already the first Saint Lucian born player to win an NBA championship, Boucher also became the first Canadian citizen to win a title with a Canadian team (he was raised in Montreal after moving there at age five), and just the fifth player ever to win back-to-back titles with two different teams.
-Boucher was on the Raptors’ postseason roster in 2019 but made just two appearances in garbage time during the Conference Finals win over the Bucks.

 13) Ed Nealy (’92-’93 Bulls)

-An undersized power forward with limited athleticism, Nealy was always going to be a tough sell for NBA general managers.
-But the son of a high school basketball coach lasted 10 seasons in the league, averaging just 2.7 points and 3.3 rebounds per game, thanks largely to his high basketball IQ.
-In fact, the Zen Master himself, Phil Jackson, once called Nealy his “favorite player” and regularly remarked on him being essentially an extra coach on the bench.
-But that respect didn’t translate into much playing time for Neal in any of his three stints with the Bulls.
-He signed with the team for ’88-’89 as a free agent, was traded after 13 games to the Suns (for Craig Hodges), was traded back to the Bulls in October 1989 for a second round pick, left as a free agent after ’89-’90, then returned to Chicago via trade one more time at the ’92-’93 deadline, again for a second round pick.
-Nealy played in 11 games down the stretch but didn’t make the postseason roster, and quietly retired after the Bulls won the title.
-Rather than transitioning into coaching, Nealy instead became a longtime car salesman.
+The Zen Master himself, Phil Jackson, once called Nealy his “favorite player” on the Bulls.
+High praise indeed, but it didn’t translate into postseason playing time.
+Nealy signed with the Bulls for ’88-’89 as a free agent, was traded after 13 games to the Suns (for Craig Hodges), was traded back to the Bulls in October 1989 for a second round pick, left as a free agent after ’89-’90, then returned to Chicago via trade one more time at the ’92-’93 deadline.
+He played in 11 games down the stretch but didn’t make the postseason roster and quietly retired after the Bulls won the title.
+It ended a career that lasted 10 seasons despite averaging just 2.5 points and 2.8 rebounds per game.
+Though Jackson often remarked on how he was essentially an additional coach on the bench, Nealy surprisingly didn’t transition into coaching, instead becoming a car salesman.

 “A funny thing happened though, as the man who called himself ‘Chocolate Thunder’ and always seemed nonchalant about basketball developed into a team leader in Detroit, despite hardly ever playing”